insightfinder/InsightAgent/stressTest/README.md

 # stressTest

-### Script Details
+### stressTest Details
 These scripts have been developed to stress the usage of a system.
 They have been built to minimize any external depencies to maintain support for legacy systems.

-Currently, we have support for two metric stressors: CPU and Memory.
+Currently, we have support for two metric stressors:
+1. CPU
+1. Memory

 Requirements:
 Python 2.x, 3.x